Filing a Personal Injury Claim After a Dog Bite

 - Depression

 Emotional anguish is just as real as physical suffering, which is why the law allows you to sue for pain and suffering.
-Unlike bills and invoices with monetary figures, pain and suffering damages are non-economic.
+Unlike bills and invoices with monetary figures, pain and suffering damages are noneconomic.
 An Altoona dog bite lawyer from Berger and Green can help you establish a figure for your lawsuit.
-Call us today at (412) 661-1400.

 You can also request reimbursement for any forfeited earnings due to the dog bite.
-For instance, you can ask for compensation for past and future wages if the attack prevents you from working.
+For instance, you can ask for compensation for past and future wages if the attack causes you to miss work or prevents you from returning to work.

-A dog bite is a personal injury case since you suffered harm because of someone else.
-In these lawsuits, you are demanding the owner take financial responsibility for the damage their animal caused.
+A dog bite is a personal injury since you suffered harm because of someone else.
+In these cases, you are demanding the owner take financial responsibility for the damage their animal caused.
 Personal injury lawsuits protect your rights and finances.

-The state puts a burden of proof on dog bite victims that requires them to show evidence that the other party’s negligent actions resulted in the dog attack.
-Some pieces of evidence often used in animal attack cases include:
+The state puts a burden of proof on dog bite victims that requires them to show evidence that they suffered an injury and that the other party’s negligent actions resulted in the dog attack (when necessary).
+Our attorneys can help you collect:

 - Photos and videos